HappyRay/testscribe/docs/index.markdown

     testscribe create --help

-# Python path
+# Python module search path
-Without [a configuration file](#add-config-files), the current working directory is appended to the Python path.
+Without [a configuration file](#add-config-files), the current working directory is appended to the Python module search path which is accessible in the Python variable sys.path.

-With a configuration file, the configuration file directory is appended to the Python path in addition to
+With a configuration file, the configuration file directory is appended to the search path in addition to
 [the additional directories you configure](#add-additional-directories-to-the-python-path-for-a-test-run).